dimitri-nicolo/calico/master/getting-started/essentials/index.md

 ## Setting up a Docker Registry

-Rather than directly loading the docker images onto every host directly, we recommend you host the images in a Docker Registry which hosts can then pull from.
-The instructions and manifests provided elsewhere in the documentation assume that the images will be pulled from a private Docker Registry.
+Rather than directly loading the docker images onto every host directly, we recommend you host the images in a Docker registry which hosts can then pull from.
+The instructions and manifests provided elsewhere in the documentation assume that the images will be pulled from a private Docker registry.

-If you already have a Docker Registry set up, then you can load the images into it.
+If you already have a Docker registry set up, then you can load the images into it.
-Please do not upload the images to a publically accessible registry.
+Please do not upload the images to a publicly accessible registry.

-### Creating the Registry
+### Creating the registry

 Please refer to the Docker documentation on [setting up a registry](https://docs.docker.com/registry/deploying/#running-a-domain-registry) to create your registry.

-### Using the Registry
+### Using the registry

 Once you have a suitable registry, load the images into it (substituting the domain and port appropriately).